A comprehensive guide to brand strategy

 You can brand your business yourself

 You can do-it-yourself but it’ll probably be easier if you sought professional help unless you have both the relevant strategic and creative skills.
-It doesn’t matter if you enroll in an online course or hire a brand consultant, the whole process will be swifter and easier if you get some sort of assistance.
+It doesn’t matter if you read a book on branding or hire a brand consultant, the whole process will be swifter and easier if you get some sort of assistance.

 The first reason for seeking help is because you need a process to follow.
 If you have no experience in branding then you probably have no clue where to start.
 Without guidance you will likely make the aforementioned mistake of working on random tactics that don’t really add value.